mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 folder: mydoc
 ---

-The preferred development workflow is the "modern worflow".
+The preferred development workflow is the "modern workflow".
 The modern workflow is static library based.
 You can also use the [legacy workflow](mydoc_legacy.html), which is shared library based.